Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 ABT's Guardian hardening process verifies encryption configuration as part of the 90-day tenant hardening sprint.
 Sensitivity labels are published to the right audiences.
 Service accounts are covered by modern authentication.
 External sharing is restricted to defined domains.
 No assumptions.
 Verified enforcement.

-MFA: The Control That Blocks 99.9% of Account Attacks
+MFA: The Control That Blocks Most Account Attacks

-Microsoft's Identity Security team reports that multi-factor authentication blocks 99.9% of account compromise attacks.
+Microsoft's Entra ID team reports that multi-factor authentication blocks more than 99.2% of common account compromise attacks.
 For remote mortgage teams, MFA is not optional.
 It is the single most effective control you can deploy, and it is the first control an examiner will ask you to prove is working.

 MFA enabled is not MFA working.
 The accounts that get compromised are almost always the ones where the policy exists on paper but something in the configuration quietly excepts them from enforcement.